-Regression Therapy has historically been utilized in certain psychotherapy modalities, hypnotic, and shamanic therapy to address re-occurring concerns in present-day life that do not seem to positively shift or heal with conventional clinical therapies.
+Regression Therapy has historically been utilized in certain psychotherapy modalities, and hypnotic and shamanic therapy to address re-occurring concerns in present-day life that do not seem to positively shift or heal with conventional clinical therapies.

-The methodology and process of Regression Therapy focuses on consciously regressing your awareness to the very root of what needs healing attention.
+Regression therapy is a methodology and process that consciously regresses your awareness to the very root of what needs healing attention.
 It is a process that allows access to your subconscious mind by way of induction procedures, somatic access, linguistic and affective access.
 Once the subconscious is accessed the original imprint/s and causative factors influencing the presenting concern can be addressed and resolved.
 Like the root system of a tree, there may also be more than one root that feeds the body of the issue (as in the roots that feed the tree trunk, branches, leaves, and flowers/fruits) in this current life.
 Several causative factors may have networked together as a constellation in this lifetime that gave rise to the limiting or negative issue.

 What matters however is what exists in the encoded somatic memory network and how perceived personal, genetic, inter-generational, and spiritual material emerges and effects the person in their current life.
 How and what is negatively encoded needs to be addressed, blockages dissolved, energetic signatures cleared, attachments released, and trauma healed.